quii/go-specs-greet/README.md

 ### Further material

 - In this example, our "DSL" is not much of a DSL; we just used interfaces to decouple our specification from the real world and allow us to express domain logic cleanly.
 As your system grows, this level of abstraction might become clumsy and unclear.
 [Read into the "Screenplay Pattern"](https://cucumber.io/blog/bdd/understanding-screenplay-(part-1)/) if you want to find more ideas as to how to structure your specifications.
-- [Growing Object-Oriented Software, Guided by Tests](http://www.growing-object-oriented-software.com) is a classic.
-It demonstrates how to apply this "London style", "top down" approach to writing software in a practical way.
-Anyone who has enjoyed this book should get a lot of value out of reading this
+- For emphasis, [Growing Object-Oriented Software, Guided by Tests,](http://www.growing-object-oriented-software.com) is a classic.
+It demonstrates applying this "London style", "top-down" approach to writing software.
+Anyone who has enjoyed Learn Go with Tests should get much value from reading GOOS.